-This durable appliance has been worn by our patient for several years.
+This durable appliance has been worn by a patient of our Grand Junction dentist for several years.
 He brings it with him to our office for regular cleanings.
 All acrylic appliances will change in color over time.
 This one started out as clear!
 Smooth tabs on the side of the appliances can be adjusted to bring the jaw forward and open the airway.

 Snoring is the sound made when the airway is restricted in some way.
-It may or may not be annoying or even harmful or to the person who snores or to the person who hears the snoring.
-As your body relaxes during sleep, the soft tissues and/or the tongue may impinge on the airway at the back of the throat.
+It may or may not be annoying or even harmful to the person who snores, or to the person who hears the snoring.
+As your body relaxes during sleep, the soft tissues and/or tongue may impinge on the airway at the back of the throat.